EniolaCodes/My-Portfolio/README.md

 - **Tools:** Git, GitHub, Figma, VS Code
 - **Practices:** Responsive design, accessibility, performance optimization, teamwork in agile environments

-Here’s the updated **Other Projects** section for your README, with the two projects included:

----

 ## 📂 Other Projects

 ### 📝 Quiz App